 Let’s just get this out of the way right now: anyone who reaches for white turkey meat over dark is someone to be feared.
 We’re talking “Red Flag” status.
-And while two of my fellow Blackburn Review colleagues are in the “white turkey meat only” camp, I had to get that off my chest.
+Needed to get that off my chest.

 As resident pessimist, I was admittedly very down on our chances against Butler.
 My reasoning was simple: this team hasn’t given me a reason to personally be convinced they’ve flipped a switch from the slop we saw all last year.
 And boy was I happy to be wrong (for once).
 When was the last time we saw a Dayton team have this much fun playing with one another?
 The Elite 8 squad?
 You got guys doing cartwheels on the bench when we make a simple layup.
 Guys on the court getting HOT when they get a bad call or miss a shot.
 Sully and Blackburn already harped on this, but man did I miss having that much fun watching the Daytona Fliers play basketball.